 Prof. Sodickson described the NYU School of Medicine stating that it too is on the rise and is one of the top 10 schools in the country.
 He described the particular interest by CIO in wireless solutions.

 Prof. Shasha described the Courant school highlighting its prominence in applied math and computer science.
 He noted that it has particular strengths in machine learning, graphics and big data.
-He mentioned the partnership that two prominent CS professors – Yann Lecun and Rob Fergus – are heading Facebook’s big data initiative.
+He mentioned that two prominent CS professors – Yann Lecun and Rob Fergus – are heading Facebook’s big data initiative.

 Overview of NYU WIRELESS